Some Friendly: Retrospective reviews

 Reviewing the 2010 reissue, Iain Moffat said that Some Friendly provides the "best evidence that, whether anyone realised it at the time or not, the Charlatans were thoroughly versed in being enduring, and endearing, from the off".
 He added that few of the bonus tracks are "wholly essential from anything other than a historical viewpoint".
 According to Record Collector's Ian Shirley, the debut is "an awesome first album establishing the band as their own men".
 Robb wrote that despite the album being a "great attempt to capture the flavour of the times", it is not "quite the classic that, say, the Roses had dealt the year before".
+Author Dave Thompson, in his book Alternative Rock (2000), wrote that what makes the band stand apart from their contemporaries is their "occasional nod to Mod (especially the Who); that and Tim Burgess' wistful, delicate vocals."

 AllMusic reviewer Ned Raggett said that Some Friendly offers "everything from '60s beat groove to Madchester bagginess with verve".
 Wills said that its production history lends the album a sense of charm: "its evident desire to make something of itself, the way it loses momentum then claws its way back into the groove.
 Though some of it, in retrospect, is a little thin-sounding and overly twee", adding that Burgess's interest in 1960s psychedelia got the "better of him".
 Ian Gittins of The Guardian said that upon revisiting Some Friendly, "you realise how much of the album was unadventurous filler".
-The staff of The New Rolling Stone Album Guide said that the album's "derivative ode to dippy, Hammond-happy psych-pop didn't help" to stop comparisons between The Charlatans, Happy Mondays and The Stone Roses.
+The staff of The New Rolling Stone Album Guide said that the album's "derivative ode to dippy, Hammond-happy psych-pop didn't help" to stop comparisons between the Charlatans, Happy Mondays and the Stone Roses.